 As you get to know the various species of tree, you will know where to return to find beautiful fall colors, spring flowers, or interesting shapes of bare branches in winter, even when you visit at a different time of year when the scene may look more mundane.
 Knowledge of a tree’s ecology and biology, and your own skill at photographing that type of tree often go hand-in-hand.
 You will find that as you learn more about a tree, you become better capturing interesting aspects of it in pictures, and you will also find that the more you photograph a tree, the more curious you become about the tree itself and its relationships to other living beings.

 Reading about how to photograph trees can only get you so far.
 Turn off your computer, get outside, and take some pictures.
 You do not need to do anything fancy; start with the first tree you find!

 About the Author:

-Alex Zorach takes photographs of trees both to capture their natural beauty, and to illustrate ecological concepts and environmental issues.
+Alex Zorach takes photographs of trees both to capture their natural beauty and to illustrate ecological concepts and environmental issues.
 He publishes photos as well as writings on politics, religion, and a variety of other subjects on Cazort.net, his personal and opinion website.
-If you are interested in tree photograph, you are likely to enjoy his collection of pictures of trees, as well as his photographs of a wide variety of other subjects.
+If you are interested in tree photography, you are likely to enjoy his collection of pictures of trees, as well as his photographs of a wide variety of other subjects.

 Like This Article?